Evaluating Visual Properties via Robust HodgeRank: Identifiability of Outliers

-In this part, we establish the statistical theory for outlier detection by HLASSO and LBI, respectively.
-As we shall see, the solution path of LBI shares almost the same good properties as that of LASSO, i.e., outlier detection consistency and $l_2$-error bounds of minimax optimal rates.
+In this part, we show a statistical theory for outlier identifiability by HLASSO and LBI, respectively.
+As we shall see, the regularization path of LBI shares almost the same good properties as that of LASSO, i.e. outlier identifiability and $l_2$-error bounds of minimax optimal rates.
 They both consistently identify locations of outliers under nearly the same conditions.
-Such conditions, roughly speaking, require that the matrix $U_2$ satisfies an incoherence (or irrepresentable) condition and the sparse outliers have large enough magnitudes.
-However as the limit dynamics of LBI \eqref{eq:iss} is unbiased, LBI may estimate outlier magnitudes with less bias than HLASSO.
+Such conditions, roughly speaking, require that the matrix $U_2$ satisfies an incoherence (or irrepresentable) condition that the locations of outliers are as independent as possible and the sparse outliers have large enough magnitudes.
+We shall see that large Erd\"{o}s-R\`{e}nyi random graphs meet the incoherence condition so that the random sampling in crowdsourcing may help outlier detection.
+Moreover, as the limit dynamics of LBI \eqref{eq:iss} is unbiased, LBI may estimate outlier magnitudes with less bias than HLASSO.
 Another distinction lies in that LBI exploits early stopping regularization while HLASSO chooses a regularization parameter $\lambda$.